Not-A-Builder/DSC-TIU-Exercises/README.md

 ## The solution for Exercise-Set-2 is out now!

-The deadline for solving is October 27 (Saturday), 2018.
 Check Instructions for Exercise Set 1 for instructions.

 ### Fork this Repository first!